 SOUTH NATION CONSERVATION DECLARES LEVEL I LOW WATER CONDITION

-Under the Ontario Low Water Response Program, SNC has formed a Water Response Team (WRT) in conjunction with members of municipal and provincial governments, along with agricultural and special interest groups.
+Under the Ontario Low Water Response Program, SNC has formed a Water Response Team (WRT) in conjunction with members of municipal and provincial governments, the Ministry of the Environment and Climate Change, the Ministry of Natural Resources and Forestry, agricultural, and special interest groups.
 The WRT will meet to discuss the severity of the situation and to ensure residents are informed of decisions that are made regarding conservation and restrictions efforts.

 While in level I status, SNC asks residents, businesses and other industries throughout the watershed to reduce their water consumption by 10% in order to help mitigate the impacts of low water conditions.
 Water consumption can be reduced by limiting non-essential uses (e.g. lawn watering, car washing, etc.).

 Of the three levels of low water conditions, a level I indicates that there is the potential of a water supply problem should current precipitation and stream flow trends persist.
 A level II condition indicates minor supply issues may be apparent and conservation and non-essential restriction is adopted, and a level III condition indicates the failure of the water supply to meet demand.

 SNC will continue to monitor watershed conditions and will provide updates as required.
 In order to identify the severity of the situation, landowners, businesses, and industries are encouraged to contact SNC if they are experiencing any unusual water-related problems.